 tel. +358 45 138 9062

 Master of Social Sciences (Development Studies).
-Professional in organizational and project management with more than nine years of experience in NGOs, coordination of voluntary work and development cooperation in South Asia and Peru.
+Professional in organizational and project management with more than ten years of experience in NGOs, coordination of voluntary work and development cooperation in South Asia and Peru.

 I like The Swallows because Swallows are fast and light: a small group of volunteers enthusiastically working for and with their faraway companions.
 Belonging to the solidarity movement of Emmaus is also important.
 My own background: M.A. and freelance journalist.